The Three 'R's of Getting Published, Rejection, Rejection, Rejection: My Path to Becoming a Published Author, Part 2

 The point?
 Dust off that short story you slaved over and then shelved.
 Extract that manuscript from the depths of your computer, you know, the one you intended to be the next great American novel.
 Enter a contest.
 Submit to a publisher or a literary agent.
 The worst thing that can happen is a No, and that's also the best thing that can happen, because you are now on the road to become a better writer.

 And if you need a break from #quarantine and #corona (and we all do) give The Intern a try. #theintern is a compelling tale of a doctor’s love for a dying boy and the effect it has on her life and happiness, set in the dusty hallways of an inner-city charity hospital in Spanish Harlem, surrounded by a cast of quirky but memorable characters, and told with clear prose and professional detail.
+If thrillers are more your style, The Vatican Conspiracy is getting great ratings and reviews, which, again, are due in large part to the wonderful collaboration between Ruth Tross and me.

 Peter Hogenkamp is a practicing physician, public speaker and author living in Rutland, Vermont.
 Peter's writing credits include The Intern, TouchPoint Press, 4/2020; The Vatican Conspiracy, the first book in the Marco Venetti thriller series, October 2020, Bookouture/HachetteUK; Doubt, Marco Venetti #2, April 2021; and THE LAZARUS MANUSCRIPT, a stand-alone medical thriller; Peter can be found on his Author Website as well as his personal blog, PeterHogenkampWrites, where he writes about most anything.
 Peter is the founder and editor of The Book Stops Here, the literary blog for readers and writers written by authors, editors, agents, publishers and poets.
 Peter is the creator, producer and host of Your Health Matters, a health information program, which airs on cable television, streams on YouTube and sounds off on podcast.
 Peter tweets--against the wishes of his wife and four children--at @phogenkampvt and @theprosecons.
 Peter can be reached at firstname.lastname@example.org or on his Facebook Page.